MSUBioinformaticsCore/msubioinformaticscore.github.io/sharing_data_on_hpcc_documentation.md

    - Inform your consultant when the transfer is complete so they can close access permissions.

 5. **Copying Data Into the Shared Directory**
-   -Locate the path to your data:
+   - Locate the path to your data:
       - If your data is not already on the HPCC, you will need to [**upload your data**](./data-handling-and-storage.md).
          - If your files are less than 200MB, the easiest way to do this is through [OnDemand](https://ondemand.hpcc.msu.edu/).
             - Log on to OnDemand and click the **Files** drop down tab on the top of the screen, then click **Home Directory**.
 There will be a blue **Upload** button near the top right, click it, then add the files and folders that you want to upload to the HPCC, and click the green **Upload Files** button.
 The path to your data will then be **/mnt/home/yourUsername/** where yourUsername is your MSU NetID.